dsweeny1/Student-Flashcards-final/README.md

 # Getting Started

-You can find the project [here](https://github.com/dsweeny1/Student-Flashcards-final), along with the [API repo](https://github.com/dsweeny1/final-project-api) built with Express API and follow the instructions below to get started.
+You can find the project [here](https://github.com/dsweeny1/Student-Flashcards-final), along with the [API repo](https://github.com/dsweeny1/final-project-api) built with Express.js and follow the instructions below to get started.

 ### Installation